olivier-heen/neandertools/README.md

 - ``iton.py`` Convert IPv4 to decimal.
 And vice-versa.
 Also works on intervals.
 - ``cidr.py`` Convert a cidr network to an address interval.
 And vice-versa.
 - ``turn.py`` Turn a data table into its transpose or into vectors.
+- ``addr.sh`` Enumerate addresses from a mix of cidr intervals and addresses.
 - ``norm.sh`` Normalize a mix of cidr intervals and addresses to canonical cidr.
 - ``cidrcan.py`` Find the smallest CIDR range containing an IPv4 address interval.